 Undergraduate students take advantage of numerous opportunities to hone their research skills.
 One such opportunity is MIT’s Undergraduate Research Opportunities Program (UROP), which fosters close ties between undergraduates and faculty members.
 Students in the UROP program work closely with faculty members and graduate students to bring the technical skills of modern economics to bear on questions of economic importance.
 UROP supplements coursework, and its projects allow undergraduates to participate in ongoing research in the Department and to meet with faculty members outside of class.
 They perform tasks such as gathering and analyzing economic data, writing computer programs, checking mathematical calculations, and gathering research materials.
 In addition to UROP opportunities, undergraduates develop research and writing skills through coursework that includes producing original papers.
-Two years ago Jenny Shen (2013) analyzed the impact of the music service Spotify on users’ listening behavior for her paper in Economics research and Communication (14.33).
+Several years ago Jenny Shen (2013) analyzed the impact of the music service Spotify on users’ listening behavior for her paper in Economics research and Communication (14.33).
 She matched the dates Spotify became available in each of 15 countries with Google Trends data on searches from that location, using a list of search terms she developed that were likely to be used by “novice downloaders” searching for pirated music.
 Comparing the prevalence of piracy-related searches to measures of Spotify’s penetration suggested that Spotify reduced piracy by an average of 13 percent across her sample.

 The economics faculty is equally committed to graduate and undergraduate education.
 Senior professors teach introductory undergraduate courses, and faculty at all levels incorporate the latest economic methods and findings into their electives.
 The Department’s success in attracting exceptional undergraduates and preparing them for advanced study demonstrates the soundness of this philosophy and the excellence of the program.